jojoakh/JM-Studio/README.md

 ### Acknowledgement

 - I would like to say a big thank you to my mentor for this project, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+- I would like to thank my lovely huband for being there all the time i needed his help and for supporting me to take this step into software development.